- What You Need

 Grapes have a relatively high requirement for magnesium.
 Each year, hundreds of Georgians have grape vines that suffer from a shortage of magnesium.
 This shows up as yellowing between the veins of older leaves.
 This yellowing progresses up the shoots as the leaves grow older.
 Premature fruit fall may also result.

-To prevent or correct magnesium deficiency, apply Epsom salts at the rate of 2 to 4 ounces for one- and two-year-old vines; 4 to 6 ounces for older vines.
-Be sure to evenly broadcast Epsom salts over a 3- to 6-foot area.
+To prevent or correct magnesium deficiency, apply Epsom salts at the rate of 2 to 4 oz for 1- and 2-year-old vines; 4 to 6 oz for older vines.
+Be sure to evenly broadcast Epsom salts over a 3- to 6-ft area.

 Occasionally, disease and/or insect infestation may be severe enough to warrant spraying.
 If you find it necessary to spray, contact your county extension agent for recommendations.